drodriguezSRL/ORBSLAM3_implementation/HOW.md

 ## Phase 2: Automating dataset download

-I'm going to write a bash script to download the `EuRoC MH_01_easy`dataset, unzip it, and detect and fix all corrupted images.
+I wrote a bash script to download the `EuRoC MH_01_easy`dataset, unzip it, and detect and fix all corrupted images.

 - [x] Create the [download_euroc_mh01.sh](./download_euroc_mh01.sh) file